soundpaint/soundpaint.github.io/arts.md

-# List of Arts Projects and Public Performances
+# List of My Arts Projects and Public Performances

 This web page lists most of my arts projects and public performances (including music), and links to additional material such as